unit-mesh/choco-builder/docs/prompt-script/prompt-compiler.md

 ---

 {: .warning }
-Automatically generated documentation; use the command './gradlew :docs-builder:run' and update comments in the source code to reflect changes.
+Automatically generated documentation; use the command `./gradlew :docs-builder:run` and update comments in the source code to reflect changes.

-## PromptCompiler
+# PromptCompiler

 > PromptCompiler is an interface for compile prompt template.

-- VelocityCompiler.
+## VelocityCompiler

 Velocity compiler will compile the Apache Velocity template.